Management and Administration

 Council of Trustees

 The Society’s Trustees are legally responsible for the overall governance, management and policy, ensuring that the charitable objectives for which it has been set up are met.
 The Trustees are also the Directors of The Physiological Society.
-The Council of Trustees meets three times a year.
+The Council of Trustees meets four times a year.
 Elections to the Council take place each year, and any Member of The Society is eligible to stand.
 Trustees are elected to serve for a period of four years.
-The current size of the Council is 20.
-Meetings of the Council are chaired by the President and administrative support is provided to the Council and its committees by The Society’s staff based in the London and Cambridge offices.
+The current size of the Council is 18.
+Meetings of the Council are chaired by the President and administrative support is provided to the Council and its committees by The Society’s staff in the London office.

-Details of the membership of Council and our committees are available to Members of the Society; please log on to your profile page to access the Directory.
+Details of the membership of Council and committees are available to Members of the Society; please log on to your profile page to access the Directory.
+A committee organogram can be found here.

 The Nominations Committee